 California Car Repossession Lawyer

-Law Offices of Brandon A. Block specializes in assisting California consumers who have suffered a wrongful vehicle repossession, or who have not been given proper notice of their rights following the repossession or voluntary surrender of their cars.
-Since its formation in 2007, the firm has helped thousands of consumers eliminate hundreds of millions of dollars in deficiency balances (i.e., the amount remaining on an auto finance account after the auction sale of a repossessed or surrendered vehicle), and it has returned millions of dollars to injured consumers.
+The Law Offices of Brandon A. Block helps California consumers who have experienced a wrongful vehicle repossession or who did not receive proper notice of their rights after the repossession or voluntary surrender of their cars.
+Since 2007, the firm has assisted thousands of consumers in eliminating hundreds of millions of dollars in deficiency balances (the remaining amount on an auto loan after the sale of a repossessed or surrendered vehicle) and has recovered millions of dollars for injured consumers.

-- Your creditor (the finance company or lender to which you make payments) can repossess your car without going to court.
-This is known as "self-help" or "nonjudicial" repossession.
+- After a default, your creditor (the finance company or lender you make payments to) can repossess your car without going to court, through "self-help" or "nonjudicial" repossession.

 Self-Help Repossession